akashd50/akashd50.github.io/README.md

 After your select a theme through the Github's theme selector as shown above in the instructions, sometimes it may take a couple minutes for the page to update.
 Simply close and re-open the webpage, or just try reloading the page after a couple of minutes.
 If you'd like to learn more about Jekyll themes, [go here](https://jekyllrb.com/docs/themes/).

 3. **Why can't I commit my code?
 Author Identity Unknown Error?**
 If you see this error, this simply means that you haven't yet configured your local Git with your username and email.
-So run the following commands which in your project directory:
+So run the following commands while in your Git project directory:
     * `git config user.name {your_username}`
     * `git config user.email {your_email_address}`
+    * Try commiting your changes again.
     * If you aren't logged into Git in your system, a popup will come up on your screen that'll help you authenticate your Git account.
-For more information, [go here](https://docs.github.com/en/get-started/getting-started-with-git/setting-your-username-in-git).
+    * For more information or if the steps above doesn't solve your problem, [check more info here](https://docs.github.com/en/get-started/getting-started-with-git/setting-your-username-in-git).